jnf/jnf.dev/src/content/presentations/2019-abstractions/content.md

 ### Warning!
 Flashing Colors Below
 ![a gif showing the procedure by which a photograph of a busy city street is ’annotated’ with geometric shapes representing the different kinds and classes of objects present](./images/014.gif)
 Let’s set the stage.
 Mighty AI was a startup that provided training data as a service.
 Leveraging an open community, we could and can create large, high quality datasets intended for training and validating computer vision models, primarily in the autonomous vehicle space.
-Here’s what it looks like. <play video>
+Here’s what it looks like.

 My team creates and maintains the suite of web-based tools that make what you just saw possible.
 Those piece-meal segmentations were captured in a series of discrete tasks, independently verified, and combined to create the final instance or semantic segmentations.
 We pay per task, usually between one and three cents.
 It takes a fair amount of code to do this.
 And, because it’s the browser, the code is JavaScript, HTML, and CSS.